hyunwhanjoe/mlXGPR/README.md

 ``python train_mlxgpr.py`` will train a mlXGPR+AB model on the Synset-2 dataset.
 If you want to train a mlXGPR+AB+RE model comment lines 24-25 and uncomment lines 27-28.
 It takes about 30 minutes to train with n_jobs=35 on our server.

 ``python train_classifierchain.py`` will train a mlXGPR+Chain model on the Synset-2 dataset.
 If you want to train a mlXGPR+RankChain model comment lines 30-31 and uncomment lines 33-36.
 If you want to train a mlXGPR+RankChain model on the BioCyc Tier 2/3 dataset comment lines 17-18 and 36 while uncommenting lines 19-20 and 37.
-It takes about an hour to train with n_jobs=35 on the Synset-2 dataset and 30 minutes for the Biocyc dataset on our server.
+It takes about an hour to train with n_jobs=35 on the Synset-2 dataset and 30 minutes for the BioCyc dataset on our server.
 # Determine Chain Order by Ranking
 You can determine the chain order by ranking with the file in the src/models directory.
 It is the code for Algorithm 3 in the article.

 ``python determine_chain_order.py`` will load a trained model that will be used to determine the chain order.
-It will write the order into a text file to the references directory.
+If you want to train a new model to determine the chain order, uncomment lines 47-56 and comment lines 58-59.
+The classifier chain order will be written into a text file in the references directory.
 # Creating a PGDB with PathoLogic
 -We used PathoLogic version 22 to generate the PGDBs.
 All PGDBs for the manuscript were created on a Windows 10 pc.
 -First apply for a license to download Pathway Tools [here](https://biocyc.org/download.shtml)